[Go to end]

 It seems kids nowadays need a constant fix of music, or if not music, rap.
 But I guess we can't blame them.
 Since babyhood they've been swamped with song—first lullabies, then lo-fi musical toys, then the plink-plunk of morning cartoons.

 Our culture is tune loony.
-Turn on the radio and you find it’s mainly a music media.
-Go to a wedding or funeral and there’s an opus in the air.
+Turn on the radio and you find it's mainly a music media.
+Go to a wedding or funeral and there's an opus in the air.
 Watch TV and you notice that nearly every show is stitched together with music.
 Enter a supermarket and ditties seep from the ceiling.
+I understand that most people don't hear it, but it's there and it doesn't matter if you like what's playing; it follows you down every aisle.

 We could blame it all on General George Owen Squier who in 1922, invented something called Wired Radio.
 Across the nation, company bosses loved it because his background music increased productivity—kind of like the old oar-powered ships where the guy pounding the drum picks up the beat when they want more speed.
 In 1934, Squier's invention became Muzak.